 This is my easy recipe for homemade empanada dough for frying.
-The process to make empanada dough for frying is very similar to the empanada dough for baking.
+The process to make this empanada dough for frying is very similar to the empanada dough for baking.
 A few differences are that this dough doesn’t include egg, has a little bit less butter, but adds baking powder and little bit of orange juice.
-The orange juice gives the dough a nice flavor, while the baking powder gives the empanadas that light fluffy look when you fry them.
+The orange juice gives the dough a nice flavor, while the baking powder give the empanadas that light fluffy texture when you fry them.
 You can use the regular baking empanada dough and fry it, however I prefer the texture that you get from this variation when making fried empanadas.
-I mainly make this dough to prepare empanadas de viento or fried cheese empanadas, but can also be used to make any type of fried empanada with the filling of your choice.
+I mainly make this dough to prepare empanadas de viento or fried cheese empanadas, but it can also be used to make any type of fried empanada with the filling of your choice.
 This is mainly a savory fried empanada dough, though if you want you can add a small amount (~1 tablespoon) of sugar to give the dough a slightly sweeter taste.
 This will work well with fillings like cheese or cheese and jam/fruit preserves.

 Easy recipe for making homemade empanada dough for frying.